| | BACK TO FANFIC LIBRARY | HOME |

 Complete silence.
 That's the last sign in Revelations.
 Silence in the

 Heavens.
 He's making a mockery out of it all!"
 Phillip cried.
+"Who is?"
+Nick asked.
+"The Devil" Derek answered.
+Nick lost all color to his face.

 Alex ran up to them, frightened.
 "You know something, don't you?"